Streaming Timeline

 • An English language subtitle file that covers non-English dialog only

-• An English language closed caption file that covers all dialog and contains sound cues
+• An English language closed caption file that covers all sound & music cues

 • If you deliver a film with burned-in English subtitles, you must position your corresponding side-car closed captions so that they do not overlap your burned-in subtitles.
 To provide the best experience for our members, we prefer that you supply separate side-car files for the caption file and each subtitle file rather than using burned-in subtitles.